Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/search-data.md

 # Search Data
 The search data helps analyze what people are searching for.
-This will help provide insight into what people are looking for.
+This can help provide insight into how to organize your knowledge and identify gaps.

 ![Search Data](_books/servicemanager-user-guide/knowledge/images/search-data.png)